iamasink/homeassistant-rainmeter/README.md

-# home assistant battery level rainmeter skin :3
+# home assistant rainmeter
+My rainmeter skins using homeassistant
+There are two skins: batterydisplay and binarysensor.
-A Rainmeter skin which uses the Home Assistant API to get the battery state of a device, and display it on your desktop.
+They use the Home Assistant API to get the battery, or binary state of a device respectively.
+They support common icon types, such as Door, Window, Lock, Light

 ---